You want to know do Pitbulls shed and, if so, how much? Short answer – yes, Pitbulls shed, a lot!

 A dog’s coat will be (for the most part) single or double-layer.
 Double-layer coats, or 2-layer coats, consist of an undercoat and an overcoat.

-It’s interesting to note that technically, some dogs have hair while others have fur.
-And since we’re making generalizations, generally, dogs with fur shed faster than dogs with hair.
+It’s interesting to note that, technically, some dogs have hair while others have fur.
+And since we’re making generalizations, dogs with fur shed faster than dogs with hair.
 Dogs with hair have a likelier chance of being hypoallergenic, even though the actual fur or hair is not a factor here (but rather the dander produced).

 The interesting lifecycle of a dog hair